CVE-2025-54427

 CVE-2025-54427 is a medium-severity Incorrect Calculation (CWE-682) vulnerability in Dotpal (inferred from references).
 Its CVSS base score is 6.9 (Medium).

-Operationally, ranked in the top 29.8% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Service Stop (T1489); ranked at the 43th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References